houjimmy/Py3-Bitmessage/README.md

 I've changed the version from 0.6 to 0.7 basically to show that the code is being/has been (in the time you read this) updated, but it is basically the same app.
 Today 26/11 I've already used the tool 2to3 to update all files.
 Now, I will start testing compiling again the code as is and fixing any problem; also, I will try to handle the issues with dynamically typing using python 3.5 and above type-hints, and see what can I do about the outdated QT3 libraries.

+At the moment, I'm using PyCharm and Python 2to3 as tools.
+If you know something better or something that can make my life easier, please send me a message.

 You are welcome to help me (seriously, I'm not very sure about what I am doing.
-I IMPLORE YOU).
+I IMPLORE YOU!!!).
 Message me in BM-NBJ74QmJCct5i9F8aHtQBdNGcv8QGYDY .
 I am also in the bitmessage development chan, BM-2cWy7cvHoq3f1rYMerRJp8PT653jjSuEdY .
 See you all!

+Everything from this point is from the old repository.

 PyBitmessage